Landlord Tips & Tricks

 It may not be illegal for the landlord to have a copy of the key to the rented property, but this can breach the tenant’s privacy.

 All restrictions and regulations related to a tenancy must be included in the lease agreement.
 This also applies to the keys.
-Without the tenant’s express consent or a corresponding contract, the landlord cannot keep a copy of the apartment keys.
+Without the tenant’s express consent or a corresponding contract, the landlord cannot keep a copy of the dwelling's keys.

 repair man fixing a door

-The landlord must give the tenant all existing keys to the apartment once the tenancy starts.
+The landlord must give the tenant all existing keys to the dwelling once the tenancy starts.
 The landlord has no right to request a key back except when the tenancy is over.
 For example, even if the tenant is away for an extended period, the landlord cannot ask for the keys.

-Therefore, the landlord cannot change the locks before a tenancy is terminated or otherwise granted by a judge.
+The landlord cannot change the locks before a tenancy is terminated or otherwise granted by a judge.
 This applies even if the tenant is late with the rent payment or breaks other lease rules.

 However, the tenant must ensure that, in justified emergencies, third parties can grant access to the property upon request.
 Therefore, it is advisable to leave a spare key to a neighbor, friend, or even the landlord.
 In some cases, it is even beneficial for tenants if the landlord has a copy of their key, for example, if the primary key disappears or is lost.